 To be a graduate student in good standing, a student must:

 By the end of their sixth academic-year semester, students must choose a Ph.D. committee and complete the oral candidacy exam.
 When warranted, a student may petition the Department to waive a specific requirement.
-A student who is not in good standing because of a GPA < 3.00, or failure to pass the graduate qualifying exams, or failure to pass the oral candidacy exam according to the above schedule will have his/her academic record reviewed by a faculty committee and continuation in the physics graduate program will require the committee’s approval.
-Students admitted as M.S. degree candidates are not expected to take the graduate qualifying exams but must complete their studies within three years.
+A student who is not in good standing because of a GPA < 3.00, or failure to pass the core courses, or failure to pass the oral candidacy exam according to the above schedule will have his/her academic record reviewed by a faculty committee and continuation in the physics graduate program will require the committee’s approval.
+Students admitted as M.S. degree candidates must complete their studies within three years.